BitcoinQnA/BitcoinPrivacyGuide/safeguard.md

 ### Other options

-There are plenty of other hardware wallet and node combinations, most will require some form of Electrum Server to act as a bridge between the underlying bitcoin software on your node and Electrum desktop wallet which the most commonly used hardware wallet interface.
+There are plenty of other hardware wallet and node combinations, most will require some form of Electrum Server to act as a bridge between the underlying bitcoin software on your node and desktop wallet which the most commonly used hardware wallet interface.

 ### Trade-offs